Power BI Dashboard Template Guide

 Busy visual-first dashboard

 Many KPI cards, many charts, many colors.
-It can look active, but it often asks the viewer to do more interpretation work during the meeting.
+It may look active, but it often asks the viewer to do more interpretation work during the meeting.

-Busy Power BI sales dashboard template with many charts and KPI cards
+Busy Power BI dashboard template with many charts and KPI cards

 Cleaner KPI dashboard